CtrlK

 Conciseness

-This skill is extremely verbose at ~300+ lines.
-It contains extensive procedural detail that could be dramatically compressed — the preference lookup chain is repeated nearly identically for G3 and G4, the CHANGE_RECORD.json generation section is overly detailed with field-by-field specifications, and many gate descriptions repeat patterns (AskUserQuestion, options, follow-up).
-Claude can infer most of this orchestration logic from a compact decision table.
+This skill is extremely verbose at ~350+ lines.
+It contains extensive procedural detail that could be dramatically compressed — the preference lookup chain is repeated nearly identically for G3 and G4, the CHANGE_RECORD.json generation section is overly detailed with field-by-field specifications that belong in a reference file, and many gate descriptions repeat patterns (AskUserQuestion, options, follow-up) that could be templated once.

 1 / 3